 Certain fees are subject to negotiation between the client and their advisor.
 Fees are billed quarterly, in advance.

 Oppenheimer Asset Management does have seven regulatory disclosures listed on its SEC-filed Form ADV.
 While some of these disclosures relate to advisory affiliates of the firm, a few apply to Oppenheimer itself.
 These are related to various issues, such as the firm allegedly misrepresenting the asset value of a fund to investors and buying mutual fund shares that paid commissions without disclosing these commissions to clients.

 In one of those cases in 2013, Oppenheimer Asset Management paid a $617,579 penalty, consented to a censure and paid over $2.2 million in disgorgement to certain investors.

 To open an account with Oppenheimer Asset Management, you'll need to use its website to find a branch or advisor in your area.
 From there, you can call or email the firm directly.
 You can also request an appointment through an online form.

 Retirement Planning Tips

 - Retirement planning is a complex undertaking, and finding the right financial advisor to guide you is a good first step.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.